 Latin

-Additional options available during selected schoolrooms
+Additional activities available during selected events

 Introduction to Greek pottery and the Greek alphabet